Jbziscool/Jbziscool/README.md

 Hey I'm Jbz or "Aleksi"

-My repositories are mostly written in either
+Most of my repositories are mostly written in either
 - c#
 - Python